PacktPublishing/The-Azure-Cloud-Native-Architecture-Mapbook/Chapter05/Code/readme.md

 You should get rid of the --port flag which does not exist anymore.
 Dapr will find a port by itself.
 So, the above command should simply be:

     dapr run --app-id order --components-path ./components --app-port 5002 dotnet run

+For the order query service, you should start it this way:

+    dapr run --app-id orderquery --components-path ./components --app-port 5000 dotnet run